Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/occluder.rst

 Occlusion culling is most useful when the occluders are large objects (buildings, mountains...) that hide many complex objects in an unpredictable way.
-However, don't be too concerned about performance: even if you use it inappropriately, the performance decrease will be limited due to the structure of the algorithm.
+However, do not be too concerned about performance: even if you use it inappropriately, the performance decrease will be limited due to the structure of the algorithm.

 There are situations where occlusion culling will not bring any benefit:

-- If the occluders are small and don't hide many objects.
+- If the occluders are small and do not hide many objects.

   - In that case, occlusion culling is just dragging your CPU down).